-“I think the most important thing to me as your teacher is not so much where you are but in what direction you’re going.
-To become a Black Belt and a world champion requires a commitment to excellence of the highest order.
+“The most important thing to me as your teacher is not so much where you are but in what direction you’re going.
+To become a black belt and a world champion requires a commitment to excellence of the highest order.
 No one, as I’m sure you realize, is going to achieve anything worth achieving by simply doing what is required of them.
 It is really what you do above and beyond the required effort that will always really determine your true level of greatness in anything you do.

 Desire, I think, is the key to being the absolute best – a desire not just to win, but to gain all of the necessary tools in the process to win in everything you do.
 You’ve heard me say that you have to have a dream to have a dream come true.
 It seems to me where most people get stuck in this subject is that they stay dreaming, but don’t think of waking up and making their dreams happen, perhaps because that might mean a lot of work.
 I think you can only achieve your goals in life if you have the guts and truly dare to begin.
-Here is how I really see it.
-To dream anything that you want to dream, that is the really true beauty of the Black Belt mind.
-To do anything that you want to do, that is the true strength of the Black Belt will.
+Here is how i really see it.
+To dream anything that you want to dream, that is the really true beauty of the black belt mind.
+To do anything that you want to do, that is the true strength of the black belt will.
 To trust yourself, to test your limits, that is the true courage you must have to succeed as a powerful black belt.
 But always remember, well done is always better than well said, right?